Implementation, O & M, and Transition

 Although most of sustainment is typically not within MITRE’s primary systems engineering purview, activities during the concept development, design, and verification phases, where MITRE does have significant influence, can promote or inhibit successful operation and sustainment of fielded systems.

-Although no underlying articles exist yet for this topic, see the topic-level best practices and lessons learned below.
+Although no underlying articles exist yet for this topic, topic-level best practices and lessons learned are presented below.
 When available, the articles in this topic will describe best practices and lessons learned for transitioning a system from its acquisition phase to the remainder of its life cycle.

 Best Practices and Lessons Learned

-Walk the Manufacturing Floor.
-Have the systems engineers tour the manufacturing or integration facility and understand how a product “flows” through the plant.
+Walk the manufacturing floor.
+Have the SEs tour the manufacturing or integration facility and understand how a product "flows" through the plant.
 Many times, simple modifications to the process can greatly improve the quality of the product being built.
-Talk to the personnel who work on the floor, to understand what works well and what does not.
+Talk to the personnel who work on the floor to understand what works well and what does not.
 The more you understand about the actual manufacturing and integration process, the smoother the transition will be.

-Understand the Customer’s Maintenance Concept.
-In the commercial world, there is typically a field engineering force that services all aspects of the system.
-In the government sector, there is typically what is called “two-level” maintenance: “boxes” are swapped in the field (many times by the user), and boxes needing repair are sent back to a repair depot or contractor facility.
+Understand the customer's maintenance concept.
+In the commercial world, a field engineering force typically services all aspects of the system.
+The government sector uses "two-level" maintenance: "boxes" are typically swapped in the field (many times by the user) and boxes needing repair are sent back to a repair depot or contractor facility.
 Regardless of the method used, knowing the responsibilities of maintenance personnel and the tools at their disposal will help develop a product that is easier to maintain.